 About 70% of FCPS high school seniors indicate a desire to attend college, technical schools or join the military to further their education.

-98% of nearly 1,000 employers surveyed said FCPS students were well prepared for the work expected of them at their place of business.
+99% of more than 1,000 employers surveyed in 2013 said FCPS students were well prepared for the work expected of them at their place of business.

-FCPS is the proud winner of the Maryland Center for Character Education's first School System of the Year Award (2009).
+FCPS is the proud winner of the Maryland Center for Character Education's School System of the Year Award twice: 2009 and 2013.